Harunx9/sfm/README.md

 ---

 ## Features:
-In order to get icons please install nerd fornt in your system (on screen Jetbrains Mono Nerd Font Mono)
+In order to get icons please install nerd font in your system (on screen Jetbrains Mono Nerd Font Mono)

 1. Current features
     * Fies management